-I hadn’t re-watched “Shaun of the Dead” for several years until a couple of days ago when I noticed that its star and co-writer, Simon Pegg, is in the new “Mission Impossible: Rogue Nation” film.
+I hadn’t re-watched “Shaun of the Dead” for a couple of years until a couple of days ago when I noticed that its star and co-writer, Simon Pegg, is in the new “Mission Impossible: Rogue Nation” film.
 Since I’m not into “MI” and won’t see it (I might break down when it comes out on DVD), I thought of “Shaun of the Dead” when I saw Pegg in its trailer.
 Since “Shaun of the Dead” is making the rounds on one of the movie channels right now, I recorded it since I’m too lazy to get the DVD out of my library.
 In re-watching it, I was again amazed at the wonderful work that went into the film – from the creativity, to the dialogue and especially to the work by actors from whom you most likely haven’t seen much.
 In any case, “Shaun of the Dead” is worth another visit anytime and it ranks high on the list of best-ever zombie films.

 ‘Shaun of the Dead’

 (2004; 99 minutes; rated R; directed by Edgar Wright and starring Simon Pegg, Nick Frost and Kate Ashfield)

 (NOTE: I expanded this review with more opinion and trivia and the updating of links on Jan.
 26, 2019.)

 I like zombie flicks.
 It’s simple: they’re fun; they’re gross; and, when done well, are entertaining as well as scary.